R-Ranito/OOP-Assignment/README.md

 YouTube link: https://www.youtube.com/watch?v=zIYeG6qaO3w

-The project is a game build entire in Java, for the project I used Eclipse IDE in the game you are a young Padawan and the pilot of a X-Wings fighter and your mission is try to survive the waves of enemies and the asteroid belt, the player is allowed to go through the border of the screen and he will appears on the other side, the same occurs with the meteors.
+The project is a game build entire in Java, for the project I used Eclipse IDE in the game you are an young Padawan and the pilot of a X-Wings fighter and your mission is try to survive the waves of enemies and the asteroid belt, the player is allowed to go through the border of the screen and he will appears on the other side, the same occurs with the meteors.

 May the Force be With You
 ------------------------------------------------------------------------